aubricot/bytt_syslitrev/README.md

 First, you will use some manually selected keywords for preliminary searches.
 Then, keywords will be automatically extracted from the abstracts found during the preliminary passes.
 Finally, carry out a systematic literature search using the complete list of keywords and analyze patterns in found articles.

-:point_right: :hibiscus: To see a rendered version (in progress) of the current R Markdown file with outputs on RPubs, [click here](https://rpubs.com/aubricot/1117098).
+:point_right: :hibiscus: To see a rendered version (in progress) of the current R Markdown file with outputs, [click here](https://github.com/aubricot/bytt_syslitrev/blob/main/sys_lit_rev.md).

 ## References
 <ins>Botanical Literature</ins>